stolksdorf/xo/README.md

 - Under 300 lines of code
 - No dependencies
 - Basic Hooks support: `useState`, `useEffect`
-- No special markup, no transpiling.
-Uses tagged template strings.
+- No transpiling, no special markup, .
+Uses tagged template strings for HTML templates.
 - All code written with `xo` is vanilla javascript
 - Server-side Rendering is supported
 - Built-in handy utils: `cx`, `keymap`, `useAsync`